 - 1 cup whole wheat flour (or all purpose flour)

 - 1 tsp ground cloves (optional, if, like me, you don't like cloves)

-When ready to bake, preheat oven to 350 degrees.
-Put 1/3 cup sugar in bowl and roll tablespoon-sized balls of dough in sugar before placing on a greased or lined baking sheet.
+- When ready to bake, preheat oven to 350 degrees.
+Put ⅓ cup sugar in bowl and roll tablespoon-sized balls of dough in sugar before placing on a greased or lined baking sheet.
 Bake for 10-12 minutes, until just set and crackly-topped.
-Let cool on baking sheet for a couple minutes before removing to rack to cool completely.
-Makes about 3 dozen cookies.
+Let cool on baking sheet for 5 minutes before removing to rack to cool completely.

 ok I just took the first batch out of the oven 5 minutes ago…I don’t think these will last long… guess I better do some extra trips up and down the stairs…oh so so good!!!

 Heidi took the words right away from my fingers.
 I have leftover pumpkin in the fridge that will be perfect :)